jackalope/jackalope/tests/README.md

 # Tests

+To bootstrap for the jackrabbit tests, see the [wiki page](https://github.com/jackalope/jackalope/wiki/Setup-with-jackrabbit)

 There are two kind of tests.
 The folder ``tests/phpcr-api`` contains the [phpcr-api-tests](https://github.com/phpcr/phpcr-api-tests/) suite to test against the specification.
 This is what you want to look at when using